Student Records and Transcripts

 Grades & Grade Point Average (GPA)

 Your grades are important to you—and they're important to us, too.
 Your grade point average (GPA) is an important indicator of your progress in college, and it's used as a factor if you plan to transfer elsewhere and determine scholarships.

 Standards of Academic Progress (SOAP)

 ECC requires students to make satisfactory academic progress toward their educational goals, defined as a cumulative GPA of at least 2.0.
-For details, see the Standards of Academic Progress policy and content on how to improve your grades for tips on raising your GPA.
+For details, see the Standards of Academic Progress policy.

 Your transcript is the official record of your academic experience at ECC—the courses you took and the grades you received.
 You can order official copies of your transcript for free.
 Learn how to order ECC transcripts.

 Update Your Information

-If you have a new address, email address, or phone number, or if you would like to update your preferred name, personal pronouns, or gender identity, you can update it through accessECC Portal.
+If you have a new address, email address, or phone number, or if you would like to update your preferred name, personal pronouns, or gender identity, you can update it through the accessECC Portal.
 Learn how to update your personal information.

 Transfer Credit Evaluation

 Are you transferring to ECC from another college?
 Get credit for prior coursework by submitting your official transcript.
 Learn about transfer credit evaluation.

 Are you getting ready to graduate?
-Before you can walk across the stage, ensure you’ve fulfilled your program's requirements and complete the graduation application through accessECC.
+Before walking across the stage, ensure you've fulfilled your program's requirements and complete the graduation application through accessECC.
 Learn more about graduation.

 Granting Access to Your Records

 Your educational records are confidential by law; no one can access your grades and other records without your written permission.
-However, if you want to allow someone to access your records, submit the consent to release information.
+However, if you want to allow someone to access your records, submit the consent to release information form.

 As a student at ECC, you are entitled to the rights and privileges that go along with being a college community member.
 Here are some of the policies and procedures you should be familiar with.

 - Accepting proficiency credit earned elsewhere.